jl178/airlift/docs/faq.md

 airlift start -d /my/dag/path --image apache/airflow:2.4.0
 ```

+If you are using Airflow 2.2.2, I have built a custom image which supports *some* packages.
+Your mileage will vary depending on what PyPi packages you use.
+To use this custom image, pass `--image jeredlittle/airflow:2.2.2-arm`

 See [this link](https://hub.docker.com/r/apache/airflow/tags) for supported ARM images for Airflow.
 Note: ARM support for Airflow Docker images started in `2.3.0`

 [Back to top](#frequently-asked-questions)